What's Here? - Table of Contents

 FNPs who work in hospitals or urgent care clinics typically have long shifts that are very fast-paced.
 These settings may also require FNPs to work on weekends occasionally.
 FNPs who work in private practices and focus on preventative care typically have a more consistent routine.

 The nursing field in general is expected to see significant job growth over the next decade.
 Within this field, nurse practitioner positions have the most potential for growth and stability.
 This is something very important to consider when choosing a career path in the healthcare field.

-The number of nurse practitioner positions in the United States is projected to grow by to grow 28.2% from 2018 to 2028.
-This is much higher than the projected growth for jobs as a whole, which is 7.7 percent, and the projection for registered nurse positions, which is 9 percent.
+The number of nurse practitioner positions in the United States is projected to grow 30.0% from 2018 to 2028.
+This is much higher than the projected growth for jobs as a whole and the projection for registered nurse positions.